 Applications must include:

-- Statement of research interests, accomplishments, and career goals (no more than 500 words)
+2. Statement of academic interests, accomplishments, and career goals (no more than 500 words)

-- Description of the specific research project for which you are seeking support;
+3. Description of the specific research project for which you are seeking support (500 words)

 Applications should be sent to the Scholarship Review Committee at email@example.com.

 The winner will be expected to submit their project for the Celebration of Academic Excellence in April 2020.
 They are urged to apply for CURCA funding as well.